What are Redundancy Protocols?

 Redundancy protocols come in various forms, each with unique features and benefits.

-• HSRP: Developed by Cisco, HSRP provides high network availability by allowing multiple routers to work together, ensuring a seamless failover.
+• HSRP: Developed by Cisco, HSRP provides high network availability by allowing multiple routers to work together, ensuring a backup is always available.

-• VRRP: An open standard protocol, VRRP offers similar functionality to HSRP but is compatible with a wider range of devices from different vendors.
+• VRRP: An open standard protocol, VRRP offers similar functionality to HSRP but is compatible with a wider range of devices from different manufacturers.

 Redundancy Protocols vs. Load Balancing Systems